cehteh/onsen/README.md

 ## Slots and Safety

-Because of this Slots need to be handled with care and certain contracts need to be enforced.
+Because of this slots need to be handled with care and certain contracts need to be enforced.
 The library provides some help to ensure correctness.
 Few things can not be asserted and are guarded by unsafe functions.
-Higher level API's (Such as Box, Rc and Sc above) can easily enforce these in a safe way.
+Higher level API's (Such as `Box`, `Rc` and `Sc` above) can easily enforce these in a safe way.

-  1. Slots must be given back to the Pool they originate from.
+  1. Slots must be given back to the pool they originate from.
-  2. Slots must not outlive the Pool they are allocated from.
+  2. Slots must not outlive the pool they are allocated from.
      * When a Pool gets dropped while it still has live allocations it will panic in debug mode.
-     * When a Pool with live allocations gets dropped in release mode it leaks its memory.
+     * When a pool with live allocations gets dropped in release mode it leaks its memory.
        This is unfortunate but ensures memory safety of the program.
      * There is `pool.leak()` which drops a pool while leaking its memory blocks.
 This can be used when one will never try to free memory obtained from that Pool.